 The votes of the Academy members as well as of the Jury members are confidential.
 The GPHG only has access to the final results.

-The ballots of the Jury are counted, checked and recorded by a notary appointed by the Board of the Foundation.
-All votes are checked a second time by a sworn auditor.
+The ballots of the Jury are counted and checked by two notaries appointed by the Board of the Foundation.

 2.4 The members of the Academy serve as ambassadors for the GPHG, in the sense that they contribute to its reputation and development throughout the world.